Chao-Xi/jxazurebook/docs/az400/2az400_test.md

-### Question-103
+### Question-22 💩

-Your company creates a new Azure DevOps team You plan to use Azure DevOps for sprint planning.
+Your company creates a new Azure DevOps team You plan to use **Azure DevOps for sprint planning**.

-You need to visualize the flow of your work by using an agile methodology.
+**You need to visualize the flow of your work by using an agile methodology.**

 Which Azure DevOps component should you use?